douglarek/aiverse/README.md

 ## Usage

-Once the bot is running, you can interact with it on Discord.
+Once the bot is running, you can interact with it.
 Mention the bot in a message or send a direct message to the bot to get a response.

 ## Commands